Choose Your Own Adventure

 Time Traveller

 Traces of history can be found scattered around Old Town Central and your team can step back in time at any of these heritage landmarks.
-Experience old Hong Kong by using AR technology and downloading the app 42.
-“City in Time” on Hollywood Road (97 Hollywood Road, Central), learn about Dr Sun Yat-sen’s revolutionary contributions to shaping Hong Kong at the 43.
-Dr. Sun Yat-sen Museum (Mid-levels, 7 Castle Road, Central, +852 2367 6373), or dig into Hong Kong’s news reporting history at the Asia’s first exhibition and education facility with news as the main theme, 44.
+Start from the harbourfront at 57.
+Hong Kong Maritime Museum (Central Star Ferry Pier No. 8, Central, +852 3713 2500) to understand how the city grew from a fishing village into a global port.
+Then, experience old Hong Kong by using AR technology and downloading the app 58.
+“City in Time” on Hollywood Road (97 Hollywood Road, Central), learn about Dr Sun Yat-sen’s revolutionary contributions to shaping Hong Kong at the 59.
+Dr. Sun Yat-sen Museum (Mid-levels, 7 Castle Road, Central, +852 2367 6373), or dig into Hong Kong’s news reporting history at Asia's first exhibition and education facility with news as the main theme, 60.
 Hong Kong News Expo (2 Bridges Street, Central, +852 2205 2233).
-45. The Duddell Street steps (Duddell Street, Central) is a historic stone staircase where you can see the last remaining gas lamp in Hong Kong.
-Marvel at the Edwardian-era architectural building that houses 46.
+61. The Duddell Street steps (Duddell Street, Central) is a historic stone staircase where you can see the last remaining gas lamp in Hong Kong.
+Afterwards, move on to 62.
+Habyt Bridges, and more particularly its Tong Lau Experience Room (88 Staunton Street, Central) where you’ll be able to step into a preserved tenement flat on Staunton Street.
+Finally, marvel at the Edwardian-era architectural building that houses 63.
 Hong Kong Museum of Medical Sciences (2 Caine Lane, Mid-Levels, +852 2549 5123; hkmms.org.hk) and learn about the development of medicine in Hong Kong over the years.

 Movie Buff